It may be helpful to refresh your knowledge of the periodontal probe, by reviewing the last blog.

 c) a combination of a and b

 If the probing depth is greater than 3mm, then we hope that it is because the gums are swollen (edematous).
-The reason being that the problem of swollen gums can be reversed quite easily by stepping up with your brushing and flossing…particularly the flossing (see blog on proper oral hygiene techniques).
+The reason being that the problem of swollen gums can be reversed quite easily by stepping up with your brushing and flossing…particularly the flossing.

 If your gums bleed while flossing, just keep flossing and massaging them, even if they hurt.
 By continuing to work on your gums they will eventually tighten up and stop bleeding and the pocket measurements will reduce.